| commit | a6cc0c9e979a7980a8dc683529706fcf7617dfa7 | [log] [tgz] |

 mkdir -p deps export OPENLANE_ROOT=$(pwd)/deps/openlane_src # you need to export this whenever you start a new shell export PDK_ROOT=$(pwd)/deps/pdks # you need to export this whenever you start a new shell export PDK=gf180mcuC # you can also use sky130B

-These steps are included in activate-caravel.sh
+These steps are included in activate-caravel.sh, which you can just source.

 Next, do a one-time setup of the project.